 - Take a cool bath or shower, which may be soothing.
-Or apply a clean towel dampened with cool tap water.
+Or apply a clean towel dampened with cool tap water to the affected skin.

 See your doctor if you develop large blisters.
 Large blisters are best removed, as they rarely will remain intact on their own.
-Also seek medical help if you experience immediate complications, such as extreme pain, headache, confusion, nausea or chills.
+Also seek medical help if you experience immediate complications, such as worsening pain, a headache, confusion, nausea or chills.